 Other Sources of Calcium Than Milk

 - Calcium absorption from milk is higher than from some non-dairy foods that contain smaller amounts of calcium.
 The source of calcium matters.
 For example, only 5 percent of the calcium in spinach is absorbed and usable by the body, while 28 percent of the calcium in milk is absorbed.
+Try incorporating spinach and milk in your diet with this Easy and Healthy Green Smoothie Recipe.

 - Calcium and other nutrients in milk can be hard to replace with other foods in a healthy dietary pattern.